The Who: A Quick One, Monterey and The Who Sell Out

 To alleviate financial pressure on the band, Lambert arranged a song-writing deal which required each member to write two songs for the next album.
 Entwistle contributed "Boris the Spider" and "Whiskey Man" and found a niche role as second songwriter.
 The band found they needed to fill an extra ten minutes, and Lambert encouraged Townshend to write a longer piece, "A Quick One, While He's Away".
 The suite of song fragments is about a girl who has an affair while her lover is away, but is ultimately forgiven.
 The album was titled A Quick One (Happy Jack in the US), and reached No. 4 in the UK charts.
 It was followed in 1967 by the UK Top 5 single "Pictures of Lily".

-By 1966, Ready Steady Go! had ended, the mod movement was becoming unfashionable, and The Who found themselves in competition on the London circuit with groups including Cream and the Jimi Hendrix Experience.
+By 1966, Ready Steady Go! had ended, the mod movement was becoming unfashionable, and the Who found themselves in competition on the London circuit with groups including Cream and the Jimi Hendrix Experience.
 Lambert and Stamp realised that commercial success in the US was paramount to the group's future, and arranged a deal with promoter Frank Barsalona for a short package tour in New York.
 The group's performances, which still involved smashing guitars and kicking over drums, were well received, and led to their first major US appearance at the Monterey Pop Festival.
 The group, especially Moon, were not fond of the hippie movement, and thought their violent stage act would stand in sharp contrast to the peaceful atmosphere of the festival.
 Hendrix was also on the bill, and was also going to smash his guitar on stage.
-Townshend verbally abused Hendrix and accused him of stealing his act, and the pair argued about who should go on stage first, with The Who winning the argument.
+Townshend verbally abused Hendrix and accused him of stealing his act, and the pair argued about who should go on stage first, with the Who winning the argument.
 The Who brought hired equipment to the festival; Hendrix shipped over his regular touring gear from Britain, including a full Marshall stack.
-According to biographer Tony Fletcher, Hendrix sounded "so much better than The Who it was embarrassing".
+According to biographer Tony Fletcher, Hendrix sounded "so much better than the Who it was embarrassing".
 The Who's appearance at Monterey gave them recognition in the US, and "Happy Jack" reached the top 30.

-The Who in 1967.
-From left: Moon, Entwistle, Daltrey, Townshend.